An American Christian Chapter II — The Joneses

 Ben Jones

 Ben Jones is a man who has mastered the ability of being a trusting shoulder to lean on, but only when he is getting something from you.
-His kinship is based on a give and take basis only.
+His kinship is based on a give-and-take basis only.
 So long as you have something to give him, he will happily take it.
 Once the situation is reversed, it’s only a matter of time before his availability evaporates.

-Ben is simply a very kind asshole.
+Ben is simply a very nice asshole.
 He shot and killed his neighbor’s cat, an affair that ended up in the local paper with a lawsuit.
 He’s used the term mongoloid from the pulpit to describe someone with special needs.
 He told his congregation that those with beat-up cars should not have the Jesus Fish because it makes the Gospel look bad.
 He’s spoken poorly of people publically after they’ve shared something private with him.
 He turns criticism against him back against his critics as those who have “walked away from God.”

 One night after a Master’s Commission Dinner theater, Ben encouraged his son Devon and a few MC students to fight some drunk patrons from a wedding that took place across the street.
 He told Devon “not to be a wuss” and immediately locked himself back inside the church before the fight broke out, refusing to call any authorities, who were only a block away.